Group 3

 Our primary research focus is to develop a cell-specific integrative genomic analysis to identify the genes responsible for the dual role of glial cells following an LME.
 Once identified, we modulate the expression of these genes specifically in glial cells with the aim of enhancing their beneficial roles and reducing their negative impacts on axonal regeneration.

-The laboratory’s second research focus is on developing tools for clinical translation.
-In parallel with our study of motor activity in animals with spinal cord injuries, we are expanding the use of Magnetic Resonance Imaging (MRI).
-MRI is a non-invasive method that allows for the longitudinal monitoring of anatomical and structural changes caused by spinal cord injury; moreover, it is the only method used clinically for patients with spinal cord injuries.
-This project is being developed in collaboration with the BioNanoNMRI platform at the University of Montpellier, which has a 9.4T MRI scanner designed for small animals.
+The laboratory’s second area of research is the development of tools for clinical translation.
+In parallel with our study of motor activity in animals with spinal cord injuries, we are expanding our use of Magnetic Resonance Imaging (MRI).
+MRI is a noninvasive method that allows for the longitudinal monitoring of anatomical and structural changes caused by spinal cord injury; furthermore, it is the only method used clinically for patients with spinal cord injuries.
+This project is being carried out in collaboration with the BioNanoNMRI platform at the University of Montpellier, which has a 9.4T MRI scanner designed for small animals.

 Finally, we perform a histological analysis to correlate molecular, cellular, and tissue changes with functional recovery.